Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/EnrollmentPatternsAlgorithmsKeyInfoResponse.md

 `func (o *EnrollmentPatternsAlgorithmsKeyInfoResponse) HasEd25519() bool`

 HasEd25519 returns a boolean if a field has been set.

+### GetMLDSA44

+`func (o *EnrollmentPatternsAlgorithmsKeyInfoResponse) GetMLDSA44() EnrollmentPatternsAlgorithmsAlgorithmDataResponse`

+GetMLDSA44 returns the MLDSA44 field if non-nil, zero value otherwise.

+### GetMLDSA44Ok

+`func (o *EnrollmentPatternsAlgorithmsKeyInfoResponse) GetMLDSA44Ok() (*EnrollmentPatternsAlgorithmsAlgorithmDataResponse, bool)`

+GetMLDSA44Ok returns a tuple with the MLDSA44 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMLDSA44

+`func (o *EnrollmentPatternsAlgorithmsKeyInfoResponse) SetMLDSA44(v EnrollmentPatternsAlgorithmsAlgorithmDataResponse)`

+SetMLDSA44 sets MLDSA44 field to given value.

+### HasMLDSA44

+`func (o *EnrollmentPatternsAlgorithmsKeyInfoResponse) HasMLDSA44() bool`

+HasMLDSA44 returns a boolean if a field has been set.

+### GetMLDSA65

+`func (o *EnrollmentPatternsAlgorithmsKeyInfoResponse) GetMLDSA65() EnrollmentPatternsAlgorithmsAlgorithmDataResponse`

+GetMLDSA65 returns the MLDSA65 field if non-nil, zero value otherwise.

+### GetMLDSA65Ok

+`func (o *EnrollmentPatternsAlgorithmsKeyInfoResponse) GetMLDSA65Ok() (*EnrollmentPatternsAlgorithmsAlgorithmDataResponse, bool)`

+GetMLDSA65Ok returns a tuple with the MLDSA65 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMLDSA65

+`func (o *EnrollmentPatternsAlgorithmsKeyInfoResponse) SetMLDSA65(v EnrollmentPatternsAlgorithmsAlgorithmDataResponse)`

+SetMLDSA65 sets MLDSA65 field to given value.

+### HasMLDSA65

+`func (o *EnrollmentPatternsAlgorithmsKeyInfoResponse) HasMLDSA65() bool`

+HasMLDSA65 returns a boolean if a field has been set.

+### GetMLDSA87

+`func (o *EnrollmentPatternsAlgorithmsKeyInfoResponse) GetMLDSA87() EnrollmentPatternsAlgorithmsAlgorithmDataResponse`

+GetMLDSA87 returns the MLDSA87 field if non-nil, zero value otherwise.

+### GetMLDSA87Ok

+`func (o *EnrollmentPatternsAlgorithmsKeyInfoResponse) GetMLDSA87Ok() (*EnrollmentPatternsAlgorithmsAlgorithmDataResponse, bool)`

+GetMLDSA87Ok returns a tuple with the MLDSA87 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMLDSA87

+`func (o *EnrollmentPatternsAlgorithmsKeyInfoResponse) SetMLDSA87(v EnrollmentPatternsAlgorithmsAlgorithmDataResponse)`

+SetMLDSA87 sets MLDSA87 field to given value.

+### HasMLDSA87

+`func (o *EnrollmentPatternsAlgorithmsKeyInfoResponse) HasMLDSA87() bool`

+HasMLDSA87 returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)